patrickhelv/ImageFlaskWebserver/README.md

 #### Using docker registry

-The charts are using a local registry to deploy using docker registry follow this guide [here](https://docs.docker.com/docker-hub/quickstart/) and modify the ``image`` field in deployment.yaml.
+The charts are using a local registry to deploy using docker hub follow this guide [here](https://docs.docker.com/docker-hub/quickstart/) and modify the ``image`` field in deployment.yaml.

 ```yaml